 For me, travelling does not mean I have to go far away from where I live.

 It is more a state of mind, a desire to explore somewhere new with curious eyes.
 Have you ever tried to take your camera and explore the streets of a familiar city?
-I am always surprised how different it looks when I put my “tourist shoes” on.
+I am always surprised by how different it looks when I put my “tourist shoes” on.

 I like to go on an adventure

-Going on an adventure is not a trick to find more time to travel.
-It is a trick to feeling that I have been gone for a long time.
+Going on an adventure is not a trick to finding more time to travel.
+It is a trick to feel that I have been gone for a long time.
 Some activities are great to disconnect entirely from everyday life and have a real break.
 When I come back from a 2-day hike or an overnight kayaking trip with no phone and no electricity, I often feel like I have been gone for much longer than just the weekend.

 I free up my weekends for travelling

 I try to do the chores during the week to free the weekend, so I can focus on what I like doing when I am off work.
 It takes daily efforts during the week to organise the laundry, buy groceries and try to keep the flat clean.
-But that’s what makes weekends free of chores possible!
+But that’s what makes weekends free of chores possible.

 I use wisely my public holidays

 When there is a long weekend of 3 or 4 days, further destinations than local trips become possible.
 An extra half-day or day off will even open more options.
+I try to leave straight after work and come back early on Monday morning to maximise my time away.

 I always keep in mind I don’t have to see it all at once: although it is frustrating, it is ok to skip some attractions.
 I can always come back if I want to.